corporatemanny/FBI-Hate-Crime-Analysis/README.md

 1. Data Loading and Initial Exploration: Reads the hate crime dataset using Pandas.
 Selects relevant columns for analysis.

 2. Data Preprocessing: Splits entries in the 'bias_desc' column into individual categories.
-Categorizes hate crime descriptions into broader categories.
+Then categorize hate crime descriptions into broader categories.

 3. Visualization - Scatter Line Plot:Creates a scatter line plot representing the count and years of each hate crime category.